 There are two equivalent ways you can prevent the server from setting these cookies when a user leaves a comment.
 Either include the following line of code in your theme’s

 Or install the Cookieless Comments plugin, which will take care of including the above one-line of code for you.

 At this point, the data on the commenter is only preserved in your WordPress database and the commenter’s browser is no longer retaining this information for future visits.
 If this is what you wanted, then you’re done.
 If you do want to preserve the data in the visitor’s browser, however, keep on reading.

 localStorage when they submit a comment, and retrieves it if there’s a comment form on the page on later visits.

 You can include it on your post pages however you like; for example as part of another script or as a separate file.
 If you store it in a separate file, you can include it only on pages where comments are enabled (not strictly required, but nice for performance on uncommentable pages.)
 The following example demonstrates how to use WordPress conditionals to only include a script on pages that accept comments:

 If you want to get all cheesy with the visitor, you can now start greeting them by name by reading out the

 I intend to come back to why changing away from using cookies may be necessary in an upcoming article.
-Subscribe to the newsletter to make sure you catch it!
+Get my newsletter to make sure you catch it!